The Bible Codes and the Russian Bear

 The last of the Old Testament (Tenach) was finished about four centuries before the birth of the Messiah in 3 B.C.E.
 Needless to say, neither the Prophet Daniel or any of his other prophetic colleagues had had any idea of the Republic of Russia let alone any idea what the bear symbol represented.
 However, if you do a code search on this, you will find this simple matrix:

-On the next page, we will look at this code further and see what other words we can find.
+On the next page, we will look at this Bible Code further and see what other words we can find.
 Click Here to Visit the Next Page.